PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 16:43:24
+Last updated: 2024-04-07 16:43:58
-Random Quote: Here's the thing, kids: When you believe in people, people come through. - Ted Mosby
+Random Quote: All men are fools, if truth be told, but the ones in motley are more amusing than the ones with crowns.  -  Olenna Tyrell